OlofHarrysson/sticker/markdown/voice.md

 Butler~(BETA)~ starts of with two primary commands.
 - **Butler add marker \*marker-name\*** adds a marker to the timeline of the clip.
 Note that the marker name should consist of a single word.
-- **Butler start clip** and **Butler stop clip** Starts/stops a virtual clip that
+- **Butler start clip** and **Butler stop clip** Starts/stops a virtual clip and adds the clip to a keyword collection.

-You can tag moments in a video and import it as a marker in Final Cut.
-Issue start and stop commands to create smaller clips (or different takes) from one continious shoot.
-For more information about what Butler can do and how it's used, see Usage.

-so to use Butler we'll lever

-The typical workflow to use Butler is as such.
+> **Suggested use cases**
+Add a marker to easily find interesting moments in a long or repetetive video.
+Add markers to categorize and search videos.
+Start and stop clips to organize takes.
+{.is-info}

+Prepare Media for Butler
+- Import the footage containing Butler commands into its own event in Final Cut

 - Record video footage containing Butler voice commands
 - Import the footage into Final Cut